orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ### Peer to peer communication via IPFS pubsub

-The "pubsub" in IPFS pubsub is derived from "publish" and "subscribe" which is a common messaging model in distributed systems.
-You can leverage the underlying IPFS infrastructure to create a simple communication mechanism between the users of your app.
+The term "pubsub" derived from "publish" and "subscribe", and is a common messaging model in distributed systems.
+The idea here is that peers will "broadcast" messages to the entire network via a "topic", and other peers can subscribe to those topics and receive all the messages.
+You can leverage the underlying IPFS pubsub infrastructure to create a simple communication mechanism between the user nodes.

 #### Subscribing to "your" channel